 Core (or base) games are games that are always available for sale because of their long-term, ongoing popularity with players.
-Core games are important within the Texas Lottery's portfolio as anchors at various price points, mitigating the need to identify and regularly produce new games.
+Core games are important within the Texas Lottery's portfolio as anchors at various price points, mitigating the need to identify and regularly produce new, rotational games.
 The Texas Lottery strives to identify unique products that both resonate with players and offer the potential to become core offerings.
-Examples of current core games are Break the Bank (\$2), Weekly Grand (\$2), Bingo (\$2 and \$5), Crossword (\$3, \$5 and \$10), Loteria (\$3, \$5 and \$10) and Bonus Break the Bank (\$5).
+Examples of current core games are Weekly Half Grand (\$1), Break the Bank (\$2), Weekly Grand (\$2), Bingo (\$2 and \$5), Crossword (\$3, \$5 and \$10), Loteria (\$3, \$5 and \$10) and Bonus Break the Bank (\$5).

 The Texas Lottery will continue to identify games that it believes can achieve this level of player loyalty.
-A \$20 Loteria game is being considered for FY 2019 and, if launched, may become a core if its sales levels support its consistent placement at retail.
+A \$20 Loteria game was launched at the beginning of FY 2019 with the goal of creating another core if its sales levels support its consistent placement at retail.
+If \$20 Loteria can attain a core status, this will be the agency's first core game at the \$20 price point.